MemAgent: Reshaping Long-Context LLM with Multi-Conv RL-based Memory Agent: Experiments

 \subsection{Experimental Setup}

-\textbf{Training Details} To maintain comparability with previous work, we choose Qwen2.5-7B-Instruct and Qwen2.5-14B-Instruct as base models for experiments.
-We implement the framework for multi-conversation with independent contexts based on verl~\cite{sheng2024hybridflow}.
-During training, we intentionally limit the model to an 8K context window to highlight its extrapolation capabilities.
-This 8K-window was allocated as follows: 1024 tokens for the query, 5000 tokens for the context chunk, 1024 tokens for the memory, and 1024 tokens for the output, with remaining tokens reserved for the chat template.
-Consequently, the model typically requires 5 to 7 conversational turns to process the entire context.
+$1)$ stage I focuses on enabling the model to acquire fundamental memory capabilities; $2)$ stage II trains the model to transfer these capabilities to more diverse contexts and challenging tasks.
+Specific hyperparameters for training are detailed in $\mathsection$~\ref{sec:train}.

-\textbf{Hyperparameters} We use the GRPO algorithm for training, applying a KL factor of 1e-3 and disabling the entropy loss.
-We employ the AdamW optimizer with a learning rate of 1e-6, scheduled with a constant learning rate with linear warm-up.
-We use a rollout batch size of 128 and 256 for 7B and 14B models, respectively, and a group size of 16.
-The ratio of the sample batch size to the backpropagation batch size is set to 16.
+During training, we intentionally limit the model to an 8K context window to demonstrate its extrapolation capabilities.
+This 8K window is allocated as follows: 1024 tokens for the query, 5000 tokens for the context chunk, 1024 tokens for the memory, and 1024 tokens for the output, with the remaining tokens reserved for the chat template.

-\textbf{Model Configuration} We use DeepSeek-R1-Distill-Qwen~\cite{guo2025deepseek}, Qwen-2.5-Instruct-1M~\cite{qwen2.5-1m} and QwenLong-L1~\cite{wan2025qwenlong} as baselines.
-We follow the official configurations of these baseline models to set context lengths.
-Specifically, for the Qwen2.5-Instruct-1M series, we further extrapolate the context length to 1M tokens using DCA.
-For the DeepSeek-R1-Distill-Qwen series and QwenLong, the context length is set to 128K tokens.
-For the model with 128K context length, the input consists of 120,000 tokens, with an output of 10,000 tokens.
-For the model with 1M context length, the input is 990,000 tokens, with an output of 10,000 tokens.
+\textbf{Benchmarks.} We conduct comprehensive evaluations on several long-text benchmarks to assess the model's capabilities across various text types and tasks.